 Student ID #:

-Name Change 2
+Name Change

-nanges only .
-If you'd like egistrar what you'd like y
+Please use this form for legal name changes only.
+If you'd like to change your preferred name, please inform the Assistant Dean & Registrar what you'd like your preferred name to be.

-Former Name: First Name Middle Name
+Former Nam e:

 First Name Middle Name Last Name

 New Name:

 First Name Middle Name Last Name

-Type of Legal Do ocumentation Provide ed:
+Type of Legal Documentation Provided:

-Gender Chan ge
+Gender Change

-• changes only .
-If you'd to egistrar what you'd like y
+Please use this form for legal gender changes only.
+If you'd to change your preferred gender, please inform the Assistant Dean & Registrar what you'd like your preferred gender to be.

-Gender: Type of Leg gal Documentation Provid ded:
+Gender: Type of Legal Documentation Provided:

-Address Char ıge
+Address Change

-ress below.
-Please note th nd the GTU will be sent. nat the address prov ided will be
+Please provide your new mailing address below.
+Please note that the address provided will be where all correspondence from PSR and the GTU will be sent.

-Street cable) City State Zipcode
+Street City State Zipcode

-Country (II appli cable)
+Country (if applicable)

-If you have a new v telephone number, j please include here: (
+If you have a new telephone number, plea se include here: (

 Denomination Change

-New Denominati on:
+New Denomination:

-By signing belo your student rec Pacific School of Religio n to make the above e changes to
+By signing below, you authorize the Paci your student record. ific School of Religio n to make the abov e changes to

-Signature: Date:/
+-